Amplify that shit.

-ARTISTS, ORGANIZATIONS, AND BUSINESSES WHO ARE PART OF THE MODERATE WOO STORY.
+ARTISTS, Equity ORGANIZATIONS, AND Women-Centered BUSINESSES WHO ARE PART OF THE MODERATE WOO STORY.

 The U.S. Department of Arts and Culture is a people-powered department — a grassroots action network inciting creativity to shape a culture of empathy, equity, and belonging.
 Learn more about the USDAC and read their Statement of Values, then join this act of collective imagination!
 We love the USDAC because the Moderate Woo team met at their Culture Shift Conference in October 2018 and were inspired to form a feminist theatre collective in response to their call to action.